ElOceanografo/SparseInverseSubset.jl/README.md

 ```

 This implementation is based on the formulas in Erisman and Tinney (1975).
 It has not been
-optimized or tested very thoroughly, but is already be significantly faster than
+optimized or tested very thoroughly, but is already significantly faster than
 calculating a dense inverse once the matrix is bigger than ~100 x 100.

 ## References